If you haven’t heard it in the news by now, I’d be willing to bet the thought has crossed your mind…

 Here’s what I do know…stocks are one of the best long-term investments available to public investors.
 In the short-to-intermediate term, stocks do well if there’s money available to be invested (which I think there is) and that money wants to be invested.
 Either way you cut it, I have confidence saying that money invested in stocks today will be worth more 10 to 20 years from now.

 Market timing is a foolish money mistake and it involves two bad decisions — getting out and getting back in.
 Neither professional nor retail investors have generated solid enough track records to change our minds.
 One of the chief reasons you hire us is to not make these mistakes.
-If the markets are causing you worry, then let’s have a discussion about your mix of stocks and bonds (asset allocation).
+If the markets are causing you to worry, then let’s have a discussion about your mix of stocks and bonds (asset allocation).
 Our approach is to find a balance that works for you no matter what the markets are doing; we definitely don’t advocate jumping from one allocation to another based on emotion.